ashhadkh9-png/emergency-response-system/README.md

 # 🚨 Pakistan Emergency Response System (1122)
 **BSCS Semester 1 — Group Project**

-A console-based emergency response system that allows citizens to report emergencies in Pakistan and receive instant billing and dispatch information.
+A simple C-based emergency response system that allows citizens to report emergencies in Pakistan and receive instant priority assessment and PKR billing.

 ---